FGC-9: Origin

-The FGC-9 eliminates the need for factory-made gun parts or reliance on the advanced fabrication skills of the maker.
+The FGC-9 eliminates the need for factory-made gun parts or reliance on advanced fabrication skills of the maker.
 The FGC-9 is designed with Europeans in mind; fasteners and build materials use the metric standard and are available from hardware stores.
 The magazine can be 3D printed, and the entire design works without needing any regulated, commercial gun parts.
 The FGC-9's barrel can be completed in several ways, including the easily adopted method of electrochemical machining.

 Mark II

-An extensively updated design, the MkII was first announced on October 23, 2020 by En Bloc Press.
+An extensively updated design, the MkII was first announced on 23 October 2020 by En Bloc Press.
 Designer JStark1809 produced the MkII with help from designers "3socksandcrocs" and "Ivan the Troll".
-It was released on April 16, 2021 on Odysee by user "The Gatalog".
+It was released on April 16, 2021 on DEFCAD and Odysee by user "The Gatalog".
 The updated weapon uses a H&K MP5 style charging handle, an improved electro-chemical machining process to make the barrel, and some ergonomic improvements as well.
 The release was the final package in a string of multiple smaller releases, which included the improved barrel ECMv2.0 process, and the Menendez Mag v2.0, and the Common Sense Fire Control Group AR-15 printable trigger, all created by Ivan The Troll in preparation for the FGC-9 MkII release.

 Modifications

 Due to the open-source nature of the FGC-9, there have been many packages released that alter the configuration, caliber, ergonomics, and other legally-restrictive qualities of the base-model firearm.
 These are all available through a wide variety of channels, all with different levels of testing, and allow the end user to customize their weapon as needed.
 One very common branch is replacing the buttstock with an ATF-approved pistol brace, in order for U.S. citizens to comply with NFA rifle and pistol requirements.
+Another common branch is replacing the barrel with a 16 in barrel in order to comply with U.S. minimum barrel length requirements, in addition to adding an extended handguard to replace the default one.
+The firearms hobbyist and instructor QueerArmorer created a version of the top rail for use in Myanmar by rebels fighting with limited access to optics in the Myanmar civil war, however its use was limited as another team from Deterrence Dispensed developed printable iron sights that allowed for more flexibility.

+Variants

 Materials

-The upper and lower receivers of the FGC-9 are fully 3D-printed, as are the pistol grip and stock.
-The structure of the magazine, based on the Glock magazine, can also be printed.
+The upper and lower receivers of the FGC-9 are fully 3D-printed, as are its pistol grip and stock.
+Its magazine, based on the Glock magazine design, may also be printed.
 For the MkI, an AR-15 or modified airsoft trigger system is needed for the fire control.
 In the MkII release, the developers released a package to 3D-print the AR-15 trigger.
 The barrel can be rifled polygonally through electrochemical machining.
-Designer IvanTheTroll estimated the tooling cost for a completed FGC-9, including the price of the printer (~$200) and electrochemical machining equipment (~$100), at $500; and JStark1809 estimated it takes 1.5 to 2 weeks to build.
+Some designers have estimated the tooling to complete the FGC-9, including the price of the printer (~$200) and electrochemical machining equipment (~$100), at $500.
+JStark1809 himself estimated the project to take 1.5 to 2 weeks to build.